 "I could Photoshop your head onto a Giraffe and you'd think you were born that way!"

 One more thing: If you have a really nice smartphone but still get crappy pictures I can give you a one-time lesson for $15.00 on how to make your pics look mind-blowing right inside the phone, no Photoshop required.

 I would charge roughly $150.00 for this and can do something like it in about 2 hours.
-Each concept has to be agreed upon because you might want something that takes a lot more time, but I work very fast usually so the full amount would not go above $200.00 no doubt.
+Each concept has to be agreed upon because you might want something that takes a lot more time, but I work very fast usually, so the full amount should not go above $200.00.